National Parks Conservation Association: Opposed

 The NPCA opposes the cutting of the Clean Power Plan, which if cut would increase the levels of carbon emissions and sulfur dioxides found in the parks which could lead to potential loss of life in and around the parks.
 The NPCA is using their strong grassroots base to petition the EPA, its Administrator Scott Pruitt, and the Trump Administration to keep the Clean Power Plan practices.

-National Parks Conservation Association Awards

-The National Parks Conservation Association presents a number of annual awards.
-These awards include the William Penn Mott Park Leadership Award recognizing the efforts of a public official standing as a strong advocate of the national parks.
-Other awards include the Marjory Stoneman Douglas Citizen Conservationist of the Year, National Park Achievement Award, Robin W. Winks Award for Enhancing Public Understanding of National Parks, and Stephen Tyng Mather Award Recipients.

 Charity ratings and financials

 The NPCA received an overall 4 star (out of 4) rating from Charity Navigator for fiscal year 2015, based on a score of 100 (out of 100) for Accountability & Finance, and 100 (out of 100) for Culture & Community.

 The NCPA received Gold Transparency 2024 by Candid.org.